KristianOellegaard/django-hvad/docs/internal/manager.rst

     .. method:: _recurse_q(self, q)

-        Recursively walks a :class:`django.db.models.expressions.Q` object and
+        Recursively walks a :class:`~django.db.models.Q` object and
         translates it's query lookups to be prefixed by ``'master__'`` if they access a field on :term:`Shared Model`.

-        Every :class:`django.db.models.expressions.Q` object has an attribute
+        Every :class:`~django.db.models.Q` object has an attribute
-        :attr:`django.db.models.expressions.Q.children` which is either a list
+        :attr:`~django.db.models.Q.children` which is either a list
-        of other :class:`django.db.models.expressions.Q` objects or a tuple where the key is the query lookup.
+        of other :class:`~django.db.models.Q` objects or a tuple where the key is the query lookup.

-        This method returns a new :class:`django.db.models.expressions.Q`
+        This method returns a new :class:`~django.db.models.Q`
         object.

     .. method:: _find_language_code(self, q)

-        Searches a :class:`django.db.models.expressions.Q` object for
+        Searches a :class:`~django.db.models.Q` object for
         language code lookups.
-If it finds a child :class:`django.db.models.expressions.Q` object that defines a language
+If it finds a child :class:`~django.db.models.Q` object that defines a language
         code, it returns that language code if it's not ``None``.
 Used in :meth:`get` to ensure a language code is defined.

-        For more information about :class:`django.db.models.expressions.Q`
+        For more information about :class:`~django.db.models.Q`
         objects, see :meth:`_recurse_q`.

         Returns the language code if one was found or ``None``.